Frequently asked questions

 Has the Royal Commission made provision for someone who is visually impaired or hearing impaired?

-Individuals who are visually impaired can call our public information line on 1800 909 826 for assistance with a question or in making a submission.
+Individuals who are visually impaired can call our public information line on 1800 909 826 for assistance .
 We can provide an Auslan interpreter at hearings on request.

 There is more information about accessibility on our website.